melsvaneck/minorProject/DESIGN.md

 # Design document

-* a list of data sources if you will get data from an external source, including information on how your are going to filter and transform the data for your project

 ## Data sources
 De data haal ik van de website https://www.clo.nl/, deze website beheerd data over het milieu in Nederland.
 De data word aangeleverd in verschillende Excel bestanden, deze zet ik om naar CSV bestanden, hierna zullen ze in 3 verschillende JSON-bestanden worden gefusseerd, één voor de visvangst en het bestand van deze gevangen vissen, de visserij-technieken en een voor de trend van diersoorten in de noordzee.